© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman settlement remains immediately south of Westland Road is a scheduled monument protected by Historic England under reference 1020547.
 View the official record →

-Roman settlement remains immediately south of Westland Road is a scheduled ancient monument comprising archaeological deposits and structural remains dating to the Roman period.
+Roman settlement remains immediately south of Westland Road is a scheduled ancient monument consisting of archaeological deposits from the Roman period located in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020547.

 Roman settlement remains immediately south of Westland Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020547.